functionaldude/realtime-chat/MESSAGING_SERVICE.md

 ## Client Commands
 Client commands are sent by the client and answered by the server.

+When a `ClientCommand` contains a `channelId`, the server checks if the user is member of the channel, if not, it returns an error.

 ### Get channels
 With this command, a user can get all channels they are part of.
 They are sorted by the last message sent date, so the most recent channels are on top.

 Request command:
 ```kotlin